What is the connection between cultural values (norms, expectational structures) and collective memory?

 In other words, the psychic system (individual consciousness) adds predictability and reduces complexity.
-Responses are reduced to a choice between confirmation or disappointment of expectations.
+It simplifies by reducing the operation to a binary choice.
+The choice is between confirmation or disappointment of expectations.
 There is no third option.

-On a different scale, prior to 2008 the United States, as a societal system or culture, had an expectation structure that said that the next president would be a white male, and this make sense because all this system had ever known had been white male presidents.
+On a different scale, prior to 2008 America had an expectational structure that said that the next president would be a white male, and this make sense because all this system had ever known had been white male presidents.
 (This also applies to observes outside of the United States who had only known of white US presidents).
-The election of Barack Obama, then, came as a surprise to the societal system.
+The election of Barack Obama, then, registered as a surprise.
 If that expectational structure had not been in place, the election of Obama would not have been registered as surprising, or maybe even interesting.
 In this light, the persistent and apparently irrational efforts to delegitimize Obama’s presidency may be understood as stubbornness of an expectation schema–or the refusal to learn by changing expectational structures (or norms).

 Systems get destabilized when expectations are repeatedly disappointed, and eventually the system, if it is to persist, must find a way to restabilize by altering its expectational structures.
 If I keep encountering guitar-playing gorillas in the middle of the road, I should change my expectations.

 If we make a semantic shift from a vocabulary of shared values, norms, or morality to expectational structures, we can temporalize the process.
-A norm is simply what is expected; it tells us what to expect next, whether we’re dealing with a conversation or social life in general.
+A norm is simply what is expected; it tells us what to expect next, whether we’re dealing with a conversation (in an interactional system) or society in general.

 In a political context, in trying to shape collective or cultural memory, the nation-state hopes to create suitable expectational structures.
 It wants to control what registers as a surprise or “news.”
 In terms of narrative, a state promotes a national narrative as a means of reproducing the imagined nation.
 Any narrative establishes expectations.
 If we are drawn into a narrative, we start to care what comes next (we are affected), and as we read or listen to the narrative, we are building expectations for what comes next.
 This is also how everyday conversation works.
 If we didn’t have an expectation for what comes next in a conversation, we would have no way of registering surprise or knowing if the conversation diverges from its course, because there would be no expected course for the conversation diverge from.